 Profile Streaming Exclusion list - directories

-Lets you specify the folders that Profile Streaming ignores.
+This policy lets you configure a list of directories that are ignored by Profile Streaming.
 Folder names must be specified as paths relative to the user profile.

-Entering Desktop ignores the Desktop directory in the user profile.
+Entering "Desktop" (without quotes) ignores the Desktop directory in the user profile.